Flor Grammens: Upbringing and early career

-Language activism
+Initial language activism

+French had traditionally been the language of the ruling class throughout Belgium, but was the first language of the wider population only in the south.

-At the request of van Boon, in 1926 Grammens gave a lecture to the Davidsfonds Congress on the subject of the language situation in Ronse and the surrounding district.
+At the request of van Boon, in 1926, Grammens gave a lecture to the Davidsfonds Congress on the subject of the language situation in Ronse and the surrounding district.
 This turned out to be the first of many lecture appearances that he would make in Flanders.

-In 1927 Grammens undertook a walking tour along the full length of Belgium's east-west language frontier, researching the language situations in the places through which he travelled.
-In 1929 he started setting up local language action groups along the length of the language frontier, himself leading their discussions.
-In 1929 and 1930 he again undertook study tours along the length of the language frontier, now accompanied by August de Schryver who at this time was a parliamentary deputy for the Eeklo-Gent region and who would go on to play a leading part in national Belgian politics for more than three decades.
+In 1927, Grammens undertook a walking tour along the full length of Belgium's east–west language frontier, researching the language situations in the places through which he travelled.
+In 1929, he started setting up local language action groups along the length of the language frontier, leading their discussions himself.
+In 1929 and 1930, he again undertook study tours along the length of the language frontier, now accompanied by August de Schryver who, at this time, was a parliamentary deputy for the Eeklo-Gent region and would go on to play a leading part in national Belgian politics for more than three decades.

-Legislation promoted chiefly by francophone Wallonia had in 1921 replaced a widespread official bilingualism with a public monolingualism linked to place.
+Legislation promoted chiefly by francophone Wallonia had, in 1921, replaced widespread official bilingualism with public monolingualism linked to place.
 This was intended to preserve the French language in southern Belgium at a time when migration from the Dutch-speaking north was tending to increase Flemish cultural and linguistic representation in the francophone south.

-From the Flemish side, Grammens campaigned to make Flanders monolingual, which endorsed the principal that public language use should be determined by where you lived rather than by individual preference.
-Starting in 1930, he headed up campaigning meetings, concentrating on the places on the Flemish side of the language frontier.
+From the Flemish side, Grammens campaigned to make Flanders monolingual, and endorsed the principal that public language use should be determined by where you lived rather than by individual preference.
+Starting in 1930, he headed up campaigning meetings, concentrating on places on the Flemish side of the language frontier.
 His campaigning proved influential, and 1932 saw new legislation affecting language use in education and government, while protecting the status of any minority language used by at least 30% of a local population.
-A provision in the legislation (which would be revoked effective 1962 by the Eyskens government) provided for a language census every ten years which a municipality could use to mandate a change from French to Dutch (or vice versa) as its official language where there was a shift in the preferred language of the majority of the local population.
-Language legislation in respect of the courts followed in 1935.
+A provision in the legislation (which would be revoked effective 1962 by the Eyskens government) provided for a language census every ten years, which a municipality could use to mandate a change from French to Dutch (or vice versa) as its official language if there was a shift in the preferred language of the majority of the local population.
+Language legislation with respect to the courts followed in 1935.

 After the 1932 Language Law

-After the 1932 law had been introduced, Grammens introduced the "Taalgrenswacht" a monthly publication intended to inform people about the new arrangements.
-During the incumbency (between 1936 and 1937) of Interior Minister De Schrijver a commission was established, chaired by another national politician, Limburg born Camille Huysmans, to perform the necessary preparatory work for the official establishment of the language frontier.
-However, the politicians were focused on tying to secure national economic revival at this time and the Language Law commission's progress was, at best, slow, persuading Grammens to campaign more spectacularly for the timely implementation of the Language Laws.
+After the 1932 law had been introduced, Grammens introduced the "Taalgrenswacht", a monthly publication intended to inform people about the new arrangements.
+During the incumbency (between 1936 and 1937) of Interior Minister De Schrijver, a commission was established, chaired by another national politician, Limburg-born Camille Huysmans, to perform the necessary preparatory work for the official establishment of the language frontier.
+However, politicians were focused on trying to secure national economic revival at this time and the Language Law commission's progress was, at best, slow, persuading Grammens to campaign more spectacularly for the timely implementation of the Language Laws.